yzhilong/tp/docs/DeveloperGuide.md

 7. The updated list, graph and statistics are reflected in GUI, together with feedback to the user retrieved from the `CommandResult` object from Step 4.

+The following activity and sequence diagrams illustrate the mechanism of adding a new game entry.
+To reduce clutter, the sequence diagram will only focus on Logic and Model components.
 ![Activity diagram of an add command](images/AddActivityDiagram.png)
 ![Sequence diagram of an add command](images/AddSequenceDiagram.png)